jjlee/git-meld-index/README.md

 ## Requirements

-Python 3.
+Python 3.9 or newer.

 git-meld-index is probably a little bit fragile to what git version you have (fragile as in maybe breaking completely sometimes, not fragile as in subtle bugs).
-I'm using the latest git from the Arch Linux rolling release (2.39.2 at time of writing).
-I've set up CI to track recent git releases so I hope I'll notice when it does break.
-If you notice it's not working for an old git version let me know and I'll take a look when I can.
+CI builds against git versions from the Arch Linux rolling release (git 2.41.0 at the time of writing), and Debian bullseye (git 2.30.2).
+If you notice it's not working for some other old git version, please create an issue.

 I have only tested on Linux.
 Probably it isn't working on anything else (should be easy to fix for other unix-y systems -- I'd guess it will only fail because